casteer/casteer.github.io/index.md

 ### Research Interests and Experience

+I have a few interests including:

-- Instrumentation for particle detection and environmental sensing
+- Instrumentation for particle detection and environmental sensing [a relative link](research/index.md)

 - Additive manufacturing and mechanical design
-- Mathematical modelling of sensors
 - Industrial applications of cosmic rays

+In the past I've also worked in a few other areas, focussing on the following:

+- Image and data analysis algorithm development, particularly image fusion and registration
 - Hyperspectral satellite image analysis
-- Image and data analysis algorithm development, particularly image fusion and registration
+- Mathematical modelling of spectral sensors

 ### Software